Awanit512/3-TCP-LEDBAT_in_WiFi/scratch/TCP-LEDBAT-Graphs-Traces/Flexible-Dumbell-Without-Multiflow/readme.md

   > "ConstantSpeedPropagationDelayModel" is used as Propagation Delay Model & "FriisPropagationLossModel" is used for propagation Loss Model.
 ***
-Note in GNU Plots :
+Note in GNU Plots for 5 flows cooresponding to 5 STA at right side of dumbell:

         # Flow 1, Flow 2, Flow 3 , Flow 4, Flow 5 are TcpLedbat flows